Why Some People See Ghosts and Other Apparitions

 - The person is fabricating a story for some reason.

-The best we can do under the circumstances is to evaluate the relative probability of each of these options and choose the one that appears most likely.
+The best that any one of us can do under the circumstances is to evaluate the relative probability of each of these options and choose the one that appears most likely.

 Atran, S. (2002).
 In Gods We Trust.
 New York: Oxford University Press.